sudoblark/sudoblark.github-actions.library/README.md

 ## Acknowledgments

 * [Othneil Drew](https://github.com/othneildrew) for their amazing [Best README template](https://github.com/othneildrew/Best-README-Template) that was shameless used for this repo
+* [codeql-action](https://github.com/github/codeql-action) for a robust example of multiple actions in one repository, something that is lacking from the official [docs](https://docs.github.com/en/actions/sharing-automations/creating-actions/creating-a-composite-action).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>